Wonder Park: Plot

 June runs back to the animals to tell them she found Peanut but also confesses that she is responsible for the Darkness.
-Feeling upset over this revelation, they selfishly abandon her.
+Feeling upset over this revelation, they abandon her.
 After noticing the piece of the blueprint and realizing that she has been able to create the ideas for the park herself, June fixes one of the attractions to catch up with the animals and make it to Clockwork Swings.
 She also explains why she created the Darkness, and seeing that she wants to help, the animals reform the team to save Peanut and Wonderland.

 The gang finds the Chimpanzombies taking Peanut to get sucked up into the Darkness.
 The animals fight back while June rushes to save Peanut by jumping into the void.
 She promises him that she will provide the voice for his imagination and that he should not let the Darkness take over him, giving him an idea to make a slide out of bendy straws to escape.
 While the gang and Peanut are riding the slide to avoid the Chimpanzombies, June then notices that Clockwork Swings is attached to her name written in cursive, just like the blueprint piece.
 With Peanut's help, they get Clockwork Swings back up and running by using her name to move the gears, and clear up Wonderland from the Darkness.
 A cloud remains over the park, to which June interprets as a reminder to continue to be imaginative.

 June returns home, and with it, her now cured mother, and they set up a Wonderland in their backyard.
 June then shares with other kids the story of Wonderland.